The 11th meeting of Basingstoke Knee Osteotomy Masterclass continues with the latest innovations, including live femoral & tibial surgery.

-As with day 1 the international and national experts will walk you though how to execute this procedure safely.
+As with day 1 the international and national experts will walk you through how to execute this procedure safely.

-We will show for the first time a live demo of a Distal Femoral Ostoeomy from theatre and will walk delegates through the procedure step by step from the mobile cadaveric lab.
+We will show a live demo of a Distal Femoral Ostoeomy from theatre.

 We will also introduce new ideas and developments in the field of osteotomy surgery.

-Finally all delegates will get hands on training with a saw bone session where we each delegate will carry out a DFO in the ideal training scenario.
+Finally, all delegates will get hands on training with a saw bone session where each delegate will carry out a DFO in the ideal training scenario.